 This period of extension is to be determined by the Council but is usually limited to a maximum of two additional years.
 Failure to meet the requirements as stated by the Council during the two- year period, including any extension for good cause, will result in withdrawal or withholding accreditation.

+The Council may maintain the college’s accreditation status until the college has had reasonable time to complete the activities in its teach-out plan or to fulfill the obligations of any teach-out agreement to assist students in transferring or completing their programs.
+(See Teach-Out Plans and Agreements.)

 Headcount Definition